 Hello!
 Thank you for your professional interest in me.
 I am interested in roles as a Privacy Director, Privacy Manager, or Principal Privacy Analyst or Engineer.
 I am passionate about human rights and the development and enforcement of policies and standards.
 My approach involves thoroughly understanding problems with depth, breadth, and nuance.
 I strongly advocate for inclusive collaboration and I firmly believe in holding all levels of leadership, architecture, and engineering to the highest principles.
 Here’s a three-decade synopsis of why I think I’m a good fit for any organization that genuinely cares about privacy.

-1992 - Serious death threats were placed on my family by my mother’s ex-partner.
+1992 - Serious death threats were placed on my family by my late mother's ex-partner.
 We evacuated from Oregon to Washington then joined the state’s Address Confidentiality Program, aka “witness protection”.
-Since childhood, I’ve been critically thinking about physical location metadata and how it impacts people and families.
+Since childhood, I’ve been critically thinking about physical location metadata, operational security, and how these things impact people and families.

 2010 - First time on my own and fresh out of university, I moved back to Seattle where I had the luxury of my own internet connection.
 I became part of the international Tor operator’s community by running my first Tor relay from my apartment, attended my first Tor Dev meeting, then started teaching others about the safe use of this privacy enhancing technology.
 It was around 2010 that I decided to use my experiences as a domestic violence survivor, my talent as a technology educator, and to use my privilege to fight for human rights centered on privacy.